 When you use C-SPY in the IDE, C-SPY generates a batch file projectname.cspy.bat every time C-SPY is initialized.
-You can find the file in the directory \$PROJ_DIR\$\settings.
+You can find the file in the directory \$PROJ\DIR\$\settings.
 This batch file contains the same settings as in the IDE, and with minimal modifications, you can use it from the command line to start cspybat.
 The file also contains information about required modifications.

-Summary of C-SPY command line options

---backend

-GENERAL CSPYBAT OPTIONS

-the C-SPY driver (mandatory). code_coverage_file Enables the generation of code coverage information and places it in a specified file. cycles Specifies the maximum number of cycles to run.

---download_only Downloads a code image without starting a debug session afterwards.

---flash_loader Specifies a flash loader specification XML file.

---macro Specifies a macro file to be used.

---plugin Specifies a plugin file to be used.

---silent Omits the sign-on message.

---timeout Limits the maximum allowed execution time.
+Summary of C-SPY command line options GENERAL CSPYBAT OPTIONS backend Marks the beginning of the parameters to be sent to the C-SPY driver (mandatory). code_coverage_file Enables the generation of code coverage information and places it in a specified file. cycles Specifies the maximum number of cycles to run. download_only Downloads a code image without starting a debug session afterwards. flash_loader Specifies a flash loader specification XML file. macro Specifies a macro file to be used. plugin Specifies a plugin file to be used. silent Omits the sign-on message. timeout Limits the maximum allowed execution time.